 Tea tips are generally considered to be better quality than the larger, older leaves of the tea plant.
 They often have a higher concentration of flavor, vitamins, and minerals than the older leaves.
 Early-harvest spring teas are prized because they are made primarily from tea tips.
 This is part of what gives them their distinctive flavor.

 Tea tips cost more due to their heightened harvest cost—tea tips have to be harvested exclusively by hand.
 Most tippy teas come from India, Sri Lanka, Taiwan, and China.
 In these countries, the cost of hand plucking is affordable enough to be offset by the price that tippy tea can fetch.

 Examples of Tippy Teas

-- Golden Monkey (a tippy red tea from Fujian and Yunnan, China, made from only the tip and first full leaf in a 1:1 proportion)
+STGFOP1 (Special Tippy Golden Flowery Orange Pekoe) is the highest grade of tea available from India, often with 1/4 tips or more; Golden Monkey, a tippy red tea from Fujian and Yunnan, China, is made from only the tip and first full leaf in a 1:1 proportion.

 You should also look for Dianhong/Golden Needle/Yunnan Gold, a tippy red tea from Yunnan, China.
 Silver Needle/Bai Hao Yinzhen is a tippy white tea from Fujian, China, that is usually made entirely from the buds of the tea plant.
 You may be more familiar with Darjeeling White Tea, often made from tips only.

 White Peony/Bai Mu Dan is a mix of large leaves and buds from Fujian, China, and Oriental Beauty/Bai Hao Oolong is a tippy oolong from China and Taiwan.
 And an early-spring harvest tippy green tea from Jiangsu, China, is Bilouchun.